vitorstone/vitorstone/README.md

 <br />
 <br />

 Hi, I'm Vitor Stone, a 4th year Electrical Engineering Student from Brazil 🇧🇷 , living in Canada 🇨🇦 .
 I'm a creative problem solving enthusiast, with a constantly growing love for languages.
-Besides programming, I enjoy Super Smash Bros Melee for the Nintendo GameCube.
+Besides programming, ...

 ## Languages